8 Estimation, Confidence Intervals, and Bootstrapping

 \[SE(\bar x) = \frac{\sigma}{\sqrt{100}} = \frac{0.392}{\sqrt{100}} = 0.039\] grams.
 In Figure 8.5 we plot the density curve for this distribution using these values.

 The horizontal axis (X-axis) represents the sample means that we can determine from all the possible random samples of 100 almonds.
 The red dot represents the expected value of the sampling distribution, \(\mu = 3.64\), located on the X-axis at the center of the distribution.
 The density curve’s height can be thought of as how likely those sample means are to be observed.
-For example, it is more likely to get a random sample with a sample mean around \(3.645\) grams (which corresponds to the highest point of the curve) than it is to get a sample with a sample mean at around \(3.5\) grams, since the curve’s height is almost zero at that value.
+For example, it is more likely to get a random sample with a sample mean around \(3.645\) grams (which corresponds to the highest point of the curve) than it is to get a sample with a sample mean of around \(3.5\) grams, since the curve’s height is almost zero at that value.
 The blue dot is the sample mean from our sample of 100 almonds, \(\overline{x} = 3.682\) grams.
 It is located 0.037 grams above the population mean weight.
 How far is 0.037 grams?
 It is helpful to express this distance in standardized values:

 \[\frac{3.682 - 3.645}{0.039} = 0.945\]